 Road Safety Support

-Read the green cross code page on the Think! website to teach your child how to cross the road safely.
+Online road safety resources for primary and secondary age, including films and games and interactive activities available on DfT Think! website to help teach your child how to cross the road safely.

 Child Car Seats

 Children must be appropriately restrained when travelling in a car.
 For information and tips on how to choose a child car seat, the law and safety standards go to Child Seat Safety's website.

 A child car seat clinic runs once a year in Wokingham Borough with specialists to offer checks and advice.

 The Booster Boy campaign aims to raise awareness of the need to use booster seats in cars for children under the height of 135cm.

 - Good Egg website - find out about how they are raising awareness of common child seat fitting errors, and how to rectify them to improve in-car child safety

 - Watch the YouTube video on child car seat safety - which demonstrates ‘common faults’ with the way child seats are fitted including loose or twisted harnesses, padded clothing, ‘buckle crunch’ (where the adult belt rests on the child seat) and incorrect seat belt routing and how easy it is to rectify these

 For further information and advice on safe walking and cycling for children visit: